bogdanlab/focus/README.md

 FOCUS is able to import weights from PrediXcan (n.b., FUSION import is underway) or can train models directly if individual level data is available.

+This is an initial draft of the README and extensive documentation is coming soon.

 Installing
 ----------
 We currently only support pip for installation: